jocelynjoel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 6 prints all single digit numbers of base 10 starting from 0, followed by a new line. task 7 prints the lowercase alphabet in reverse, followed by a new line. task 8 prints all the numbers of base 16 in lowercase, followed by a new line. task 9 prints all possible combinations of single-digit numbers.
+task 6 prints all single digit numbers of base 10 starting from 0, followed by a new line. task 7 prints the lowercase alphabet in reverse, followed by a new line. task 8 prints all the numbers of base 16 in lowercase, followed by a new line. task 9 prints all possible combinations of single-digit numbers task 10 prints all possible different combinations of two digits..